 Eric Colbert & Associates

-I am working in conjunction with Morris Adjmi Architects and Gensler on modeling the facade for the Buzzard B mixed-use apartment building as part of the massive 100 V St development in Southwest D.C.
-I came on during late Design Development and am now working to model the facade to a Construction Document level of detail while refining and cleaning elements of the designs.
+I also worked in conjunction with Morris Adjmi Architects and Gensler on modeling the facade for the Buzzard B mixed-use apartment building as part of the massive 100 V St development in Southwest D.C.
+I came on during late Design Development and worked to model the facade to a Construction Document level of detail while refining and cleaning elements of the designs.

 VDC Engineer, Kickstart Trainer